apete12/apete12/README.md

 ### Hi there 👋

+My name is Alex Peterson, and I'm a student in the front end development program at the Turing School of Software Engineering & Design.
+Welcome to my github!

 <!--
 **apete12/apete12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.